What We Do

 Provides services to the Pueblos of Cochiti, Kewa (Santo Domingo), Laguna, San Felipe, Santa Ana, and Zia in Sandoval County.
 Offers translation services in the Keres language.

 Phone: (505) 980-6099

-Provides services to the three Navajo Chapters—Counselor, Ojo Encino and Torreon—located within Sandoval County.
+Provides services to three Navajo Chapters (Counselor, Ojo Encino, and Torreon) and the Jicarilla Apache in Sandoval County.
 Offers translation services in the Navajo Language.